promisejeremiah/Mock-Login-Application/README.md

-# Mock-Login-Application
+# Mock-Login and Chat-Application
-This repo contains a mock login application built in python using sockets.
+This repo contains a mock login and chat application built in python using sockets.

 The server.py has the password.

-When clients connect they first send a password that the user on the client types.
+When clients connect they first type a password and it is sent to the server.

-Your server check to ensure that this password matches.
+The server check to ensure that this password matches.

 If the password does not match, the connection closes and it sends a message to the client stating 'access denied'